Exponential mixing for SDEs forced by degenerate Levy noises: Abstract

 \section{Abstract}

 We modify the coupling method established in \cite{Shi08} and develop a technique to prove the exponential mixing of a 2D stochastic system forced by degenerate L\'evy noises.
 In particular, these L\'evy noises include $\alpha$-stable noises ($0<\alpha<2$).
-This technique is promising to study the exponential mixing problem of stochastic Navier-Stokes and complex Ginzburg-Landau equations driven by degenerate kick noises only with some $p$ moment (\cite{Ner11}). \\ \\ {\bf Keywords}: SDEs driven by degenerate $\alpha$-stable noises, coupling, exponential mixing. \\ {\bf Mathematics Subject Classification (2000)}: \ {60H15, 60J75, 37A25}. \\
+Thanks to the stimulating discussion \cite{Ner11}, this technique is promising to study the exponential mixing problem of SPDEs driven by degenerate \emph{symmetric} $\alpha$-stable noises.